silencio94/PDDL/README.md

-# What is PDDL?
-PDDL is Planning Domain Definition Language.
+# What is PDDL(Planning Domain Definition Language)?
 It is Artificial Intelligence (AI) planning languages.
-There're many of PDDL version.
+There're PDDL versions and extensions.

-if you want more info read this: https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language
+If you want more info read this: https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language